minhhoangbui/minhhoangbui.github.io/_posts/2019-01-12-amazon-personalize.md

 There are several concepts that you need to understand before diving into this service:

 - Dataset: Obviously, you need data to train your model.
 Outside dataset has to come with a schema for it to be defined in Personalize.
 There are three type of dataset in Personalize: Users, Items and Interactions.
-Each type will have their own schema that you must follow
+Each type will have its own schema that you must follow

 - Dataset group: Training a model requires you to define a dataset group which is a collection of dataset.
 Each dataset